 Rheumatoid arthritis is a complex disease, in which the problem of swelling and burning in the joints occurs.

-General symptoms:- Rheumatoid arthritis affects most arms, wrists, feet, ankles, knees, shoulders, and elbows.
+Rheumatoid arthritis affects most arms, wrists, feet, ankles, knees, shoulders, and elbows.
 In this disease, inflammation may be irritable in the same part on both sides of the body.
-Symptoms of rheumatoid arthritis can be seen suddenly or slowly over time.
+Rheumatoid Arthritis Symptoms can be seen suddenly or slowly over time.

 The most common symptom of rheumatoid arthritis is the deformity of feet and hands.
 In about 20 percent of the patients, the first symptom is seen in the feet and ankles.